stan-dev/stan-mode/README.md

 The stan packages are available from [MELPA](http://melpa.org) or [MELPA stable](http://stable.melpa.org).
 If you're not already using MELPA, follow its installation [instructions](http://melpa.org/#/getting-started).

-You can install `stan-mode` with the following commands:
+You can install the packages with the following commands:

 <kbd>M-x package-install [RET] stan-mode [RET]</kbd>